Claridge's: Restaurants and other facilities

 his three-star Michelin restaurant in New York.
 The hotel received criticism for "not moving with the times".
 In 2023, the hotel opened Claridge's Restaurant in the same space.

-For 12 years, the fine dining main restaurant was run by Gordon Ramsay, with various head chefs including Steve Allen and Mark Sargeant.
+For 12 years until June 2013, the fine dining main restaurant was run by Gordon Ramsay.
 Gordon Ramsay at Claridge's lost its Michelin status in January 2010.
 The restaurant closed in 2013 after having "lost its way".
 Harden's guide rated the restaurant second in London for "most disappointing cooking" and fourth for "most overpriced restaurant" in 2010.

-Claridge's later replaced Ramsay's restaurant with Fera, meaning 'Wild' in Latin, run by chef Simon Rogan.
+In 2014, Claridge's went on to replace Ramsay's restaurant with Fera, which means 'Wild' in Latin.
+It was run by chef Simon Rogan.
 Fera was awarded a Michelin star in 2015 and Rogan left the restaurant in May 2017, leaving the restaurant's head chef Matt Starling in charge.
 Following Rogan's departure, the restaurant closed in December 2018.

 For 10 days in 2012, the hotel hosted the restaurant Noma, while the restaurant in Copenhagen was closed for refurbishment.
 Owner René Redzepi and his head chef and staff from Noma served a £195-per-head nine-course New Nordic Cuisine menu that included scones and clotted cream, Lancashire hotpot with British ingredients, and live ants foraged in Denmark and flown to London.

 In 2021, Claridge's opened an art deco bar in the Painter's Room featuring art work by Annie Morris.